Marion Woodman ⎯ Integrating Body + Soul

 “The word 'feminine,' as I understand it, has very little to do with gender, nor is woman the custodian of femininity.
 Both men and women are searching for their pregnant virgin.
 She is the part of us who is outcast, the part which comes to consciousness through going into darkness, mining our leaden darkness, until we bring her silver out.”

 The importance of this mining for darkness (Woodman, 1985) is another main point of view Woodman’s work honors.
 Like most depth-oriented analysts, Woodman also saw great value in exploring one's shadow.
-Shadow refers to the unconscious parts of the self that tend to be ignored, repressed or avoided.
+Shadow refers to the unconscious parts of the self that tend to be ignored, repressed, or avoided.
 Woodman discovered in herself and then through her work that there is much meaning in being able to descend into the darker places in the psyche.
-Often the neglected parts are precisely the parts where transformation starts and which demand growth.
+Often, the neglected parts are precisely the parts where transformation starts and which demand growth.
 Woodman encourages us to face our fears, even when it is painful.
 She emphasizes visiting the places and things we suppress and being with the suffering and hurt parts.
 Here there are truths we often don’t want to face, but when we do, we are transformed.
 Through the shadow's lack of attention and development, the repressed parts will begin to speak.
 Woodman emboldens humans to face, not avoid; address, not suppress; and surrender, not resist these shadow parts of ourselves and harvest their good tidings.

 Like her predecessors, she also worked with dreams and viewed their content as full of information about the unconscious.
 Dreams offer one insight into the inner works of the psyche, and through dreams' use of symbols, metaphoric language, tone, and energy have riches to share and meaning for the individual to explore.
 Dreams are the language of the soul, and not exploring them is like not opening mail sent to you (Woodman, 1985).
 Because so much of her work was in what she called soul-making, dreams became one vital way to bring about the valued integration of body and soul.
 Dreams are a tool of transformation like the mucky, dank waters that offer the lotus to blossom; the dark content in dreams is what nourishes the light within.

 One last central point of view that Woodman held that was somewhat different than many of her Jungian counterparts is the importance she placed on the body’s role in therapy.
 Unlike Jung’s emphasis on the intellect, Woodman invited the body to play a leading role in therapy.
 She believed, and now science concurs, that the body has much wisdom with a voice and a spirit that deserve to be listened to.
 Allowing for the body’s expression was necessary to bring wholeness.
 Through her legacy of working in a relationship with the body, she explores how one can connect and express the emotional landscape kinesthetically through movement.
 Listening to the prompts of the body is vital as the body offers purposeful symptoms worthy of exploration.
 Using the mind's imagination and the sensations produced through the nervous system, body movements can become a conduit to express the unique energy of the soul.
-She
+She brought dance, expressive arts, rituals, vocal work, nurturing touch, and body image exercises to therapy through a technique she co-created known as BodySoul Rhythms.
+Still in practice worldwide, this body-based practice aims to bridge body and soul to access our whole self.

 Next, I will cover some central assumptions of Woodman's work.